RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/42-LUK.md

 <sup>43</sup> A woman who had a flow of blood for twelve years, who had spent all her living on physicians and could not be healed by any,
 <sup>44</sup> came behind him and touched the fringe<sup>e</sup> of his cloak.
 Immediately the flow of her blood stopped.

 <sup>45</sup> Jesus said, “Who touched me?”
-When all denied it, Peter and those with him said, “Master, the multitudes press and jostle you, and you say, ‘Who touched me?’ ”
+When all denied it, Peter and those with him said, “Master, the multitudes press and jostle you, and you say, ‘Who touched me?’”

 <sup>46</sup> But Jesus said, “Someone did touch me, for I perceived that power has gone out of me.”
 <sup>47</sup> When the woman saw that she was not hidden, she came trembling; and falling down before him declared to him in the presence of all the people the reason why she had touched him, and how she was healed immediately.